SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slime.md

 1. When prompted for the final side, disconnect your USB cable and position the side with the USB port on a flat surface.
 1. Wait a moment until the calibration is complete.

+#### Magnetometer
+1. Please note that this calibration is passively active and does not require a command or button press combination to initiate.
+1. Rotate your tracker 360 degrees on each of the 6 axes.

 ### Updating Firmware
 1. If your receiver requires a firmware update, please do this first.
 1. Open the Serial Terminal in nRF Connect's Serial Terminal.